microsoft/PSDocs/docs/upgrade-notes.md

 }
 ```

-The execution model of PSRule now uses a separate runspace sandbox.
+The execution model of PSDocs now uses a separate runspace sandbox.
 Blocks are enumerated first then executed.
 Helper functions can still be used however must be flagged with the global scope modifier.